-It seems to me that the different viewpoints are all about the amount of distance between the reader and the characters.
-A story written in first person has the least distance because the reader is right there in the character’s head, hearing his thoughts, sharing his emotions.
+A story written in first person has very little distance because the reader is right there in the character’s head, hearing his thoughts, sharing his emotions.
 It’s very different from the omniscient story, where there is a narrator standing between the reader and the characters; in these stories, the reader is often outside the viewpoint character, watching what’s happening instead of experiencing it along with him.
 Third person is obviously between the two: more intimate than omniscient but more distant than first-person.
 So, when choosing which viewpoint is best for your story, it all depends on how close you want your readers to be to the characters.

 A great example of YA written from the first-person viewpoint is Speak, by Laurie Halse Anderson.
 The story is about a girl who’s tormented by a secret, and this viewpoint allows the reader to slowly learn what the secret is while becoming more and more empathetic with the main character along the way.
 A different viewpoint would not have let us into her thoughts and emotions the way first-person does; it also would’ve made it harder for us to figure out what exactly had happened to her, since she refused to talk to anyone about it.
 So this viewpoint is perfect for when you want your readers to climb right into the character’s skull and roll around in her thoughts and experiences.

 This point of view uses the “you” perspective to turn the reader into the star of the story—ala, the Choose Your Own Adventure stories some of us grew up on.
 You walk into the room.
 The furniture is tossed and everything is trashed.
 The copper smell of blood clogs your nose and coats the back of your tongue.